uncovertruth/Userdive-iOS-SDK/USAGE.md

 ### Manually view transitions

-In situations that have adopted a special view configuration (non-standard view placement and third-party libraries, etc.), you might think that you want to switch the view tracking manually.
+In the case of an adopted, special view configuration (nonstandard view placement and third-party libraries, etc.), you may want to consider switching to manual screen transitions

 Import USERDIVE iOS SDK header.